PeterMosmans/gitlab-demolab/README.md

 # GitLab Demolab

-This repository contains all files to set up a local network, consisting of a CI/CD GitLab server, multiple (docker-in-docker compatible) GitLab runners, as well as SonarQube.
+This repository contains all files to set up a local network, consisting of a CI/CD GitLab server and multiple (docker-in-docker compatible) GitLab runners.
+Optionally, SonarQube as well as Dependency-Track can be set up.

 ## Prerequisites